staples-sparx/StaplesLabs.github.io/_posts/2015-06-08-decision-tree.md

 ## Base Implementation

 The first step is to produce a tree representation that we will use for our GBM model.
-At SparX, we have produced a library for this purpose: [Decision Tree](https://github.com/tbrooks8/fault).
+At SparX, we have produced a library for this purpose: [Sequoia](https://github.com/staples-sparx/Sequoia).

 {% gist 7f68f5bec71770d27f25 %}